rancher/docs/content/rancher/v2.x/en/installation/_index.md

 Configuration and upgrading are also simplified with RancherD.
 When you upgrade the RancherD binary, both the Kubernetes cluster and the Rancher Helm chart are upgraded.

+### Automated Quickstart to Deploy Rancher on Amazon EKS

+Rancher and Amazon Web Services collaborated on a quick start guide for deploying Rancher v2.5+ on an EKS Kubernetes cluster following AWS best practices.
+The deployment guide is [here.](https://aws-quickstart.github.io/quickstart-eks-rancher/)

 ### Single-node Kubernetes Install

 Rancher can be installed on a single-node Kubernetes cluster.
 In this case, the Rancher server doesn't have high availability, which is important for running Rancher in production.